killercup/scribbles/_posts/2016-08-02-rust-ownership-and-borrowing-in-150-words.md

 - - -

 **Ownership and borrowing**, the one that differentiates Rust from pretty much everything.
-You have an owned resource, and when you are done, that resource gets deallocated.
+You own a resource, and when you are done with it, that resource is no longer in scope and gets deallocated.

-All **references** to a resource depend on the lifetime of that resource (i.e., the are only valid when the resource has not yet been deallocated).
+All **references** to a resource depend on the lifetime of that resource (i.e., they are only valid when the resource has not yet been deallocated).

 **Move semantics** means: Giving an owned resource to a function means _giving it away_.
 You can no longer access it.

 To _not_ move a resource, you instead create a reference to it and move _that_.
-You create a reference, that you own, and then give ownership of that to the function you call.
+When you create a reference, you own that reference.
+Then you it (and ownership of it) to the function you call.
 (Nothing new, just both concepts at the same time.)

 To manipulate a resource without giving up ownership, you can create one **mutable reference**.
-During the lifetime of this reference, no other references can be created.
+During the lifetime of this reference, no other references to the same resource can exist.

 That's it.
 And it's all checked at compile-time.